Everton manager David Moyes has bemoaned referee Michael Olivier’s decision not to award his side a penalty during the Toffees’ 1-1 draw with Arsenal.

-Despite playing the full game, left-back Leighton Baines sustained a hamstring injury and is now a doubt to face champions Manchester City on Saturday, along with striker Nikica Jelavic who has had his training hampered by illness.
+Despite playing the full game, left-back Leighton Baines sustained a hamstring injury and now a doubt to face champions Manchester City on Saturday, along with striker Nikica Jelavic who has had his training hampered by illness.

 However, Moyes confirmed that both Darron Gibson and Tony Hibbert are back from injury.